 9 Facts You Need to Know About Mandatory Cargo Weighing Law

-As advised earlier and as constantly reported in industry press the new Mandatory Cargo Weighing Laws become effective around the globe on 1st July this year.
+As advised earlier and as constantly reported in industry press the new Mandatory Cargo Weighing Laws has become effective around the globe.

-This law is referred to as V.G.M. or Verified Gross Mass.
-As from this date, a ship will not load a container anywhere in the world without a declared VGM.
+This law is referred to as V.G.M. or Verified Gross Mass, when a ship will not load a container anywhere in the world without a declared VGM.

 1. NZ Ports will NOT Offer Weighing Service